Alpha-Blend-Interactive/docs/docs/cck/lua/api/player-api-remote.md

 ### Identity
 - IsLocal
   - `Indicates if this is the local player.
-Always true for LocalPlayerApi.`
+Always true for LocalPlayerAPI.`
 - IsRemote
   - `Indicates if this is the remote player.
-Always true for RemotePlayerApi.`
+Always true for RemotePlayerAPI.`
 - Username
   - `Username of the remote player.`
 - UserID
   - `Unique identifier for the remote player.`
-- Avatar (Returns AvatarApi)
+- Avatar (Returns AvatarAPI)
-  - `Get the player's Avatar Api`
+  - `Get the player's Avatar API`

 ### Core Parameters
 - Core.MovementX